kavyajeetbora/udemy_webscraping_101/README.md

 - [x] Building datasets
 - ~~Authentication and Login to websites using Requests~~ :

 This still needs to be done.
-As diabling javascript in the web browser was not rendering the mobile version of twitter in the last exercise.
+As disabling javascript in the web browser was not rendering the mobile version of twitter in the last exercise.